 Mound surveys

 Censusing of mound abundance and distribution patterns is another well-established sampling method in termite ecology.
 This approach usually consists of searching for all mounds over a standardised area, often by several people walking in transects across a study plot (e.g., Meyer et al. 1999, Grohmann et al. 2010, Muvengwi et al. 2018).
 When a mound is located, its spatial position is recorded and the mound-building species is sampled, usually by excavating the mound.
 A disadvantage of this approach is that many smaller mounds are difficult to detect in dense vegetation, especially as the sampling area increases or the number of searchers decreases.
 Advanced remote sensing techniques (also see Recent Advances and Future Directions below) can be used to overcome some of these difficulties and also cover a much larger survey area (e.g. Levick et al. 2010; Pringle et al. 2010; Davies et al. 2014, 2020; Mujinya et al. 2014), but have some similar limitations in that they too are unreliable for detecting small mounds and are currently biased toward genera that build large mounds, such as Macrotermes (Davies et al. 2014).
-Remote sensing, in contrast to field surveys, also does not provide information on the species of termite that built the mound whether the mound is active or not.
+Remote sensing, in contrast to field surveys, also does not provide information on the species of termite that built the mound, whether the mound is active or not, nor if inquiline termite species are present.
 A combination of field surveys and remote sensing can be used to expand the geographical scope of a study (through the use of remote sensing) and also yield species-specific information in focused areas (from field surveys) (see Davies et al. 2014).
 Similar techniques to mound surveying can also be used to map other termite structures, such as foraging holes, yielding information on the density and distribution of non-mound building genera (Santos et al. 2016), but difficulties with identifying the species that built the tunnel warrants consideration.
 Counting of termite individuals within mounds has also been used to gauge colony size, and techniques used include fumigation and excavation of mounds, followed by the separation of termites from soil using water flotation (Darlington 1984; Meyer et al. 2000).

 Mound surveys can be particularly useful where mound-builders are dominant, either numerically or ecologically, or where most termite individuals are usually found in mounds rather than foraging between them, e.g. episodic foragers such as Trinervitermes in grassland habitats (Hagan et al. 2017).
 We would recommend that when mound surveys are conducted, additional information such as mound height, the species of mound-builder and activity status (determined by looking for recent signs of activity, e.g., freshly constructed mound material, or by excavating mounds to sample termites) is also collected where possible.
 In seasonal habitats, we also recommend that surveys be performed in the dry season when (deciduous) trees have fewer leaves and the grass layer, when present, is less dense, aiding visual detection of mounds, although it can be more difficult to assess the activity status of mounds in the dry season due to lower levels of termite activity.
 Repeat visits during the wet season might be required to collect data on activity status and species identification.